 Feeding peanuts regularly, even as a treat, could cause your chinchilla to gain weight rapidly.
 Chinchillas are driven to consume foods with a high caloric density.
 Such foods are scarce in the wild, and this drive is seen in most animals.
-Even humans can quickly become addicted to foods with incredibly high caloric densities.

 In a domestic setting, chinchillas don’t need to forage or outrun predators, so they don’t work off the calories they’re eating the way they would in the wild.
 In the wild, the occasional peanut would be exercised away just in the chinchilla’s daily life.

 In addition to being too calorically dense for a chinchilla, there’s also the problem of the other nutritional contents in peanuts.

 Overall, we recommend not feeding your chinchilla peanuts.
 They’re not appropriate in content for a chinchilla’s diet and can have harmful effects on their health.

 Chinchillas are rodents which means they have open-rooted incisor teeth that grow indefinitely.
 Chinchillas will gnaw on hard objects to wear down their teeth.
 If they don’t do this, their teeth will grow to uncomfortable lengths or even grow through the skin of their mouth.